-The CIB implemented GASB Statement No. 79, Certain External Investment Pools and Pool Participants ("GASB 79") during 2017 and No. 72, Fair Value Measurement and Application ("GASB 72") during 2016.
-The implementation of GASB Statements No. 79 and No. 72 did not impact net position or the change in net position of the CIB as of or for the years ended December 31, 2017 and 2016.
+The CIB implemented GASB Statement No. 79, Certain External Investment Pools and Pool Participants ("GASB 79") during 2017.
+The implementation of GASB Statement No. 79 did not impact net position or the change in net position of the CIB as of or for the year ended December 31, 2017.